 The relentless X2: X-Men United brought true action to the series, before hitting the skids with The Last Stand and the writer’s strike-afflicted X-Men Origins: Wolverine.
 Since then, the X-Men franchise has spread out in myriad ways, with highlights including adapting the time-splitting classic Days of Future Past, the Western-inflected Logan (nominated for a Best Adapted Screenplay Oscar!), and introducing the meta Merc With A Mouth Deadpool into the mix.

-With Dark Phoenix coming out this year, and New Mutants, um, existing in some sort of state somewhere, we’re taking a look back at all the X-Men movies ranked by Tomatometer.
+With Dark Phoenix out, and New Mutants, um, existing in some sort of state somewhere, we’re taking a look at all the X-Men movies ranked by Tomatometer.

 Adjusted Score: 38.432%